Cara-Borenstein/real-time-chat/chat_project/Configure_AWS_Environment.md

 Note that this environment is NOT in the AWS Free tier because it is using an Application load balancer.
 This is required for a websocket application.
 We will shut down environment while not in use.

 # Go to ElastiCache
+Services —> Elasticache
+Create new ElastiCache cluster
-Configure Redis Nodes
+* Redis
+* size t2.micro
+* name: django-ws
+* select two subnets
+* place URL in REDIS_HOST variable in settings.py

 # Configure EB CLI
 install eb-cli

 From chat_project directory
-eb init
+eb init --it
 us-west-1
 select application django-ws and environment Django-WS-env

-eb ssh —setup
+eb ssh --setup

 # change permission on start_app
 chmod +x start_app.sh